linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

 * `elf-stripper.c`: Hercules cannot natively IPL ELF code.
 This is a tool that create a "raw" bootable binary from an ELF executable.
-  It strips of the ELF headers, so that the binary starts at the begining of the `.text` segment.
+  It strips of the ELF headers, so that the binary starts at the beginning of the `.text` segment.
 As long as the first 8 bytes of the binary contain a (short-format) PSW, the binary will be bootable by Hercules.